TomPark2000/Lending.Club-End.to.End.Project/README.md

 - Input Layer: Matches the number of input features after preprocessing and feature engineering.
 - Dense Layers: Multiple dense layers with ReLU (Rectified Linear Unit) activation functions.
 ReLU is chosen for its ability to provide non-linear transformation without the vanishing gradient problem, enhancing the learning capabilities for deep networks.
-- Dropout Layer: Incorporated to mitigate overfitting, a common challenge in deep learning.
+- Dropout Layers: Incorporated to mitigate overfitting, a common challenge in deep learning.
 By randomly dropping a percentage of the neurons during training (set at 20% in this project), it ensures that the model does not rely on any single neuron, thus generalizing better to new, unseen data.